 Most interpret the Toyota emblem as an artistic, albeit bloated interpretation of the letter “T”.
 The emblem, however, actually bears significant meaning.
 The ovals overlap one another, symbolizing trust between the automaker and its loyal customers.
 The white space that occupies the emblem signifies Toyota’s future potential.
 And the three ovals together represent the collective hearts of the customer, the cars and the technological opportunities ahead.

 One of the largest automotive manufacturers in the world, Volkswagen, happens to have one of the simplest emblems in the business.
 Once again, an automaker uses an automotive emblem wrapped up in the ubiquitous circle, this time with a V for “volks” (people, in German) and the W for “wagen” (cars), with the former stacked on the latter.
-It’s appropriate, of course, for the people to ride on the cars, as opposed to the other way around.
+The company recently gave the logo a slight refresh, but it doesn't change the basic vibe.